italolelis/collections/docs/quickstart.md

 This page provides a quick introduction to Collections and introductory examples.

-If you have not already installed, Collections, head over to the :ref:`installation`page.
+If you have not already installed, Collections, head over to the `installation` page.

 ## ArrayList